MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 <!-- ====================================================================== -->
-## Step 3: Create the pop-up JavaScript to send a message
+## Create the pop-up JavaScript to send a message

-This step has already been done in [popup.js](https://github.com/microsoft/MicrosoftEdge-Extensions/blob/main/Extension%20samples/extension-getting-started-part2/extension-getting-started-part2/popup/popup.js) in the MicrosoftEdge-Extensions repo.
-If you want to manually create the Part 2 extension, continue with the following steps.

-Create the `popup/popup.js` file, and then add the following code in that file.
+The `popup/popup.js` file includes the following code:

 This code sends a message to your not-yet-created content script that you must momentarily create and inject into your browser tab.
 To do that, the following code adds an `onclick` event to your pop-up **Display** button: